Yuva-fab/fabzero/3dwoxprinter.md

 # Sindoh 3D WOX Printer <br>
 ![Sindoh 3D WOX Printer Image](img/Sindoh_3DWOX_Printer.jpg)<br>
-3D printer which we have is a 0.4 mm dia.
+3DWOX is a high quality 3D printer based on user friendly functions.
+Easy to use TOUCH UI, intergrated with an internal camera, automatic filament installation etc. The one which we have is 3D WOX DP-200 model.
+It has 0.4 mm dia nozzle.
 So Scale the object as per the requirement.
 If we scale below 0.4 mm dia the object don't print exactly. <br>
 Object printing time is depend on size of the object going to print, if size is big it will print hours together.<br>
 # Procedure for 3D print <br>
     --Open the 3D_WOX printer software and load the object which was designed in a software OR downloaded from the net.